Puqiyuan/apue/README.md

 using page number for example programs naming, I am every convenience for reading and working on this project, because I don't need to memorize what chapter or what section or what small section I am reading for naming one example program, just page number, easy to use.
-If you want to test these number while reference APUE book, please careful this convention.
+If you want to test these programs while reference APUE book, please careful this convention.